 The future of science lies in global access to scientifically relevant and ethical data, transparency, and education.

 ▸ Ethical data.
 Each phase of a research process needs to account for ethical considerations.
 The investigation results themselves should also be reviewed from an ethical standpoint.
 This is to ensure that there was no unethical loophole, as well as to learn from our mistakes.
 It’s also a good way to foster directly the importance of a good ethical experiment design and management.

 A research ethics protocol has to become a part of the publication itself and be listed in the paper as data protocol now is.

 ▸ Data quality and relevance.
 Some data aren’t worth being collected!
 Poorly designed studies often have no value other than recording ephemeral or ill-defined data points that are destined to be forgotten or dismissed as soon as they are recorded.
 The goal should be to maximize the relevance and the quality of data.
 We need to find ways to work globally in a collaborative manner, following peer-reviewed standards and protocols so as to optimize the usefulness of the data and maximize its reusability.

-Governments, scientific institutions are working at protecting sensitive information.
+Governments and scientific institutions are working at protecting sensitive information.
 Even social platforms–such as iNaturalist–that are built around the wide public sharing of nature sightings are scrubbing the GPS location of the records of endangered species to protect them from poaching.

-▸ It is our duty as conservation leaders to report immediately—or as soon as it is safe to do so—criminal activities (poaching incidents, illegal ownership of endangered species, etc.).
+▸ It is our duty as conservation leaders to report immediately, or as soon as it is safe to do so, criminal activities (poaching incidents, illegal ownership of endangered species, etc.)

 ▸ Critical conditions of species populations or habitats also need timely reporting to expert authorities.